oceanprotocol/docs/developers/uploader/README.md

 - Uploader API Layer: Exposes both public and private APIs for frontend and microservices interactions, respectively.
 - 1-N Storage Microservices: Multiple microservices, each specializing in different storage types, responsible for handling storage operations.
-- IPFS Integration: Temporary storage management using the InterPlanetary File System (IPFS).
+- IPFS Integration: Temporary storage using the InterPlanetary File System (IPFS).

 ### Features

-Uploader offers a range of powerful features tailored to meet the needs of decentralized storage management:
+Uploader offers a range of powerful features tailored to meet the needs of any decentralized storage:

 - User Content Uploads: Users can seamlessly upload their content through the user-friendly frontend interface.
 - Payment Handling: Uploader integrates with payment systems to manage the financial aspects of storage services.